RiseVision/api-documentation/README.md

 ## Introduction

-OXY client API.
+RISE client API.
 All API endpoints are relative to the /api prefix.
-A lot of these api calls are deprecated since the move from nodeJS to TypeScript.
+A lot of these api calls are deprecated since the move from nodeJS to TypeScript and the recent (Q4 2019) move to Rise Core V2.

-If you need more help, please join our Oxycoin Technical channel on Telegram: https://t.me/oxycointech
+If you need more help, please join our RISE OFFICIAL channel on Telegram: https://t.me/risevisionofficial

 All endpoints will return: